Ulcer Index

 strategy reduced risk by avoiding market downturns.

-As a result of these weaknesses, SD does not reward an investment
+Because of these weaknesses, SD does not reward an investment

 strategy for avoiding market downturns.
 Using Ulcer Index as a risk measure